mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 npm i --save-dev Microsoft/TypeScript gulp-typescript
 ```

-We need the master branch from the repository for the SystemJS format support.
+We need `typescript` from the repository for its support for the SystemJS module
-Once 1.5.0 is released on `npm`, you can install it from there.
+format.
+Once version 1.5.0 is released on `npm`, you can install it from there.

 All three transpilers support TypeScript type annotations, so even if you're
 using e.g. Babel, you can copy and paste the code from this page, and it will